mustafaDevop/lambda/README.md

 STEP1: CREATE AN S3 BUCKET

-* create an s3 bucket( we won't be going through that cause have already taught that already in my AWS STATIC WEBSITE repo, so i would recommend you to look at that.
+* create an s3 bucket( we won't be going through that cause have already taught that already in my S3 BUCKET repo, so i would recommend you to look at that.
 Thats if you dont know how to create one.

 STEP2: CREATE A LAMBDA